Freddy Ferragut

 Freddy Alexander Ferragut González (born 2 September 1974) is a Chilean former professional footballer who played as a midfielder and current manager.

 Club career

 A product of Colo-Colo youth system, he made his debut in 1991 at the age of 17.
 He was loaned to Magallanes and Santiago Wanderers in 1993 and 1996 respectively.
 Next, he had a step with Mexican club Real Sociedad de Zacatecas, where he promoted the signing of the Chilean player Victor Mella with the club.

 He returned to Colo-Colo in 1999 and next he moved to the United States to play for amateur clubs.
-His last club was Deportes Melipilla in 2005, where made 12 appearances and scored one goal.
+His last club was Deportes Melipilla in 2005, where he made 12 appearances and scored one goal.

 International career

 Ferragut represented Chile at under-17 level in the 1991 South American Championship and at under-20 level in both the 1992 South American Championship and the 1993 L'Alcúdia Tournament, becoming the MVP player.

 At under-23 level, he took part of the Chile squad in the 1995 Pan American Games.